Erasmus+ International Mobility

 Mobilities to Great Britain

-Student mobility for study and internship abroad (from spring/summer 2023)
+Student mobility for study and internship abroad (restricted in the academic year 2023/2024).

 Mobility direction: Outgoing students to Great Britain (partner country of region 14)